MilesCranmer/AirspeedVelocity.jl/README.md

 If you prefer to use the Julia API, you can use the `benchmark` function for generating data.
 The API is given [here](https://astroautomata.com/AirspeedVelocity.jl/dev/api/).

+## Using in CI

+You can use this package in GitHub actions to benchmark every PR submitted to your package, by copying the example: [`.github/workflows/benchmark_pr.yml`](https://github.com/MilesCranmer/AirspeedVelocity.jl/blob/master/.github/workflows/benchmark_pr.yml).

+Every time a PR is submitted to your package, this workflow will run and generate plots of the performance of the PR against the default branch.

 ## Related packages

 Also be sure to check out [PkgBenchmark.jl](https://github.com/JuliaCI/PkgBenchmark.jl).